 In July of 2016, a gentleman named Gerry posted the following:

 “I think I can add a little to your story.
 My friend Tom owned the house where the shootout happened with the SWAT team.
 He told me the house was so badly damaged from all the rounds of ammunition shot into it that he decided to sell it.
 Ironically, his insurance would pay for the bullet holes caused by his tenant, but not those by law enforcement.
 In addition to the bullet holes, SWAT used a robotic tank to rip the entire garage door out of the frame at the rear of the home during the firefight.
+The overhead garage storage was also damaged and needed repairs.
 After the house was repaired, the new owners started the landscaping, which is when the bodies were found.”

 “My friend was interested in the cars and offered to buy the Chevy convertible but they wouldn’t sell it to him.
 He did however manage to acquire the Scarab.
 His intent was to restore it to its former glory but life got in the way.
 He did make a few mechanical improvements, but lost interest.
 The car has been sitting since then.
 He told me about it a while ago and I was anxious to see it.
 He left it in the care of someone else and didn’t know where it had been stored.
 He talked about selling the car and I agreed to help him.
 I finally got a chance to see it last week for the first time.
 We agreed that we couldn’t leave it where it was because it was just too hard to access.
 As of yesterday afternoon (July 9, 2016), Scarab #160 is sitting in my garage and available for sale.”